Adamage/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

 the layers, are returned for inspection on the host.
 This can be changed using options.

-For the single IPU models (Model and Sequential) gradients and activations are returned for one layer.
+For the single IPU models (Model and Sequential), gradients and activations are returned for one layer.

 >What follows next are helper functions which act as factories for instances
 >of Keras models.
 After the section where they are defined, there is an option
 >to **choose one of them** for further processing.

-## Option 1 - Keras Regular model without pipelining
+## Option 1 - Keras `Functional` model without pipelining

 Create the model using the Keras Model class.
 Outfeed the activations for a single layer.